The VSGA Board is responsible for:

 If you’re interested in becoming a board member, download the application.

-BARBARA JORDAN, M.S., M.Ed., is an exercise trainer and wellness counselor for older adults.
+BARBARA JORDAN, M.S., M.Ed., is the VSGA Vice President and an exercise trainer and wellness counselor for older adults.
 She currently teaches classes at the University of Vermont and Burlington’s Miller Recreation Center.
 She has worked with seniors of all ages for more than 30 years.
 She has also presented numerous workshops focusing on Holistic approaches to Wellness.
 Barbara is the chair of the Games Committee and has been with the Vermont Senior Games since 1987.
 She is a Senior Olympics Medalist and has won numerous National Championships in Masters Track and Field.
 Since she was 65, she has held World Records in the 300m Hurdles, Indoor Pentathlon 4x100m Relay and 4x400m Relay.
 She’s also held US records in the 60m and 80m Dashes, and was on the 4x100m Relay Team that broke the Women’s 80-84 World Record at the National Senior Games in Minneapolis.
 Barbara has been inducted into six Athletic Halls of Fame including USATF Masters, Springfield College, Fair Lawn High School and South Burlington High School.
 She and her husband Paul live in South Burlington – they have three sons and eight grandchildren.
 Barbara is the coordinator of our largest event – Track and Field.
 She is an advocate for senior health and fitness across the State.

 FLO MEILER, a Shelburne resident, she recently re-joined the Vermont Senior Games Board of Directors, after serving on the Board for eight years back in the early 2000’s.
 In addition to her previous Board experience, Flo brings a wealth of experience as a senior athlete at the state, national and international levels.
 Flo’s competitive athletics began with water skiing.
 She didn’t begin competing in Track and Field until age 62 when her friend, Barbara Jordan, lured her away from a tennis match at the Vermont Senior Games to compete in the Long Jump.
 Flo says that she was “hooked immediately” and began right away training and competing in multiple track and field events.
 Now at age 81, she currently trains for 18 different events and typically competes in eight to ten events at a competition.
 She holds several American and world records, was elected into the USA Masters Track and Field Hall of Fame in 2010, and represented Team USA at the 2015 World Masters Athletics (WMA) Championships in Lyon, France where she won 10 medals, – more than any other competitor among the more than 8,000 athletes representing 98 countries.